claraqin/neonMicrobe/README.md

 ## Setup

-**None of the raw sequence data is pushed to this repo.
-If you clone this repo, you will not be able to access the raw sequence data.**
+**None of the data is pushed to this repo.
+Even if you clone this repo, you will still not be able to access the data.**

 To work with the sequence data, you must create an account on `socs-stats.ucsc.edu` where it is stored.
-Communicate with Kai for an account.
+Communicate with Kai Zhu for an account.
 Then, do the following:

 1. Log in to the server by running the Unix command `ssh [username]@socs-stats.ucsc.edu`, e.g. `ssh claraqin@socs-stats.ucsc.edu`.
 Enter your password when prompted.
 2. Once in your home directory on the socs-stats server, run `git clone https://github.com/claraqin/NEON_DoB_analysis.git`.
 3. `cd` into the new repo, e.g. `cd NEON_DoB_analysis`.
-3. Establish a *symbolic link* from the central repository for sequence data (`/data/ZHULAB/NEON_DOB/Illumina`) to the newly cloned repo using the `ln` Unix command: `ln -s /data/ZHULAB/NEON_DOB/Illumina ./data/Illumina`.
+3. Establish a *symbolic link* from the central repository for sequence data (`/data/ZHULAB/NEON_DOB`) to the newly cloned repo using the `ln` Unix command: `ln -s /data/ZHULAB/NEON_DOB ./data`.

-Now you should be able to work with the raw sequence data on the server.
+Now you should be able to work with the data on the server.
 There are a few ways to interact with the data.
 Probably the most straightforward is to use the [RStudio Server](https://socs-stats.ucsc.edu:8787).
 (You'll be prompted for your username and password.)
 You can also see [this page](https://socs-stats.ucsc.edu/doku.php) for other access options.

 ## Downloading raw sequence files as a batch (backend process)